NoThrowForwardIt/PhishLabBR/README.md

 The repository is organized as follows:

-- `phishing_samples/`: Real-world examples of phishing emails and websites.
+- `phishing_samples/`: Real-world phishing detected by our team.
 - `analysis/`: Detailed analysis of phishing techniques used in the samples.
 - `indicators/`: Indicators of Compromise (IoCs) for detecting these phishing attacks.
 - `resources/`: Links to articles, tools, and resources related to phishing in Brazil.